Mikaela/mikaela.github.io/n/essentialsoftware.md

   there is repository breakage risk stopping system upgrades, at least it will upgrade itself as opposed to errorring about being a local not upgraded package in the future.
-- You need it when using either Broadcom WiFi or `Failed to initialize a decoder for codec 'hevc'.` from `mpv` which gets resolved by following the instructions for your hardware or software codecs.
+- You need it when using e.g. Broadcom WiFi or `mpv` and receiving `Failed to initialize a decoder for codec 'hevc'.`

 ### Additional rpm-ostree install

 - In general `neilalexander`'s yggdrasil copr makes life easier with `sudo rpm-ostree install yggdrasil`
 - For ThinkPads: `sudo rpm-ostree install tlp tlp-rdw` is good for battery
-- For Broadcom WiFi with `rpmfusion-nonfree` enabled:
-  `sudo rpm-ostree install akmod-wl kernel-devel`
 - For NVIDIA propietary drivers with `sudo fedora-third-party enable`:
   `sudo rpm-ostree install akmod-nvidia xorg-x11-drv-nvidia-cuda`
   - This also requires